AC Power Flow

 In such scenarios, JuliaGrid will raise an error:

-julia> updateBus!(system, analysis; label = "Bus 2", type = 2)ERROR: The AC power flow model cannot be reused due to required bus type conversion.
+julia> updateBus!(system, analysis; label = "Bus 2", type = 2)ERROR: The power flow model cannot be reused due to required bus type conversion.

 In this scenario, the user must execute the newtonRaphson, fastNewtonRaphsonBX, fastNewtonRaphsonXB, or gaussSeidel function instead of trying to reuse them, for example: